-M. Unearned revenue and Deferred inflows and outflows of resources
+M. Unearned Revenue and Deferred Inflows and Outflows of Resources

 In the government-wide financial statements, revenue amounts which have been received in cash but not yet earned are recorded as unearned revenue.
-The current fiscal year unearned revenue balance of the governmental activities of the Town as shown on the statement of net position totaled \$1,240,996.
-This balance is made up of \$1,238,464 which represents unspent state, federal and other grant program balances which will be used in the upcoming fiscal year, \$1,925 which represents preschool tuition revenue received for the upcoming fiscal year and \$607 representing miscellaneous program receipts for the upcoming fiscal year.
+The current fiscal year unearned revenue balance of the governmental activities of the Town as shown on the statement of net position totaled \$1,321,319.
+This balance is made up of \$1,317,895 which represents unspent state, federal and other grant program balances which will be used in the upcoming fiscal year, \$1,224 of prepaid rent for the upcoming fiscal year, \$700 of preschool tuition revenue received for the upcoming fiscal year and \$1,500 representing miscellaneous program receipts for the upcoming fiscal year.
 In the fund financial statements, revenues are recognized when they are both measurable and available to pay current liabilities.
 For government-mandated non-exchange transactions as well as voluntary non-exchange transactions which would include certain governmental grants received by the Town, revenues are recognized in the period when all applicable eligibility requirements have been met and when the resources are available.
 For grant agreements, once the Town has received the funds and is within the allowable spending period all applicable eligibility requirements are deemed to have been met at which time the purpose restrictions related to how the grant funds need to be spent become applicable.
 Any grant revenues which have been recognized because the Town has met all the applicable eligibility requirements but for which they have not yet met all of the purpose restrictions associated with the grant agreements are recorded as restricted fund balance amounts at the end of the fiscal year.
-In the fund financial statements, the current fiscal year unearned revenue balance of the governmental funds as shown on the balance sheet totaled \$2,532.
-This amount represents the above mentioned preschool tuition revenue and miscellaneous program receipts for the upcoming fiscal year.
+In the fund financial statements, the current fiscal year unearned revenue balance of the governmental funds as shown on the balance sheet totaled \$3,424.
+This amount represents the above mentioned program receipts for the upcoming fiscal year.

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period (s) and so will not be recognized as an outflow of resources (expense) until that time.
 The first item of deferred outflows relates to the total OPEB liability, which may include differences between expected and actual experience, changes in assumptions, changes in the proportionate share of contributions and the net difference between projected and actual earnings on plan investments.
 These amounts are deferred and amortized over an actuarial determined number of years.
 The second item of deferred outflows relates to the deferred charges on bond refundings.
 A deferred charge on bond refundings results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The current fiscal year deferred outflows of resources balance of the governmental activities of the Town as shown on the statement of net position totaled \$637,458.
-The portion of this amount which is related to OPEB totaled \$349,781 and is made up of the actuarial determined differences between expected and actual experience of \$114,920 and changes of assumptions of \$234,861.
-The portion of this amount which is related to the deferred charges on bond refundings totaled \$287,677 and is made up of the unamortized deferred charges on the 2017 bond refunding of \$258,086 and the unamortized deferred charges on the 2021 bond refunding of \$29,591.
+The current fiscal year deferred outflows of resources balance of the governmental activities of the Town as shown on the statement of net position totaled \$580,608.
+The portion of this amount which is related to OPEB totaled \$321,429 and is made up of the actuarial determined differences between expected and actual experience of \$105,686 and changes of assumptions of \$215,743.
+The portion of this amount which is related to the deferred charges on bond refundings totaled \$259,179 and is made up of the unamortized deferred charges on the 2017 bond refunding of \$232,278 and the unamortized deferred charges on the 2021 bond refunding of \$26,901.